 Freight rates

-Freight rates: The price of transporting goods
+Freight rates: the price for the transportation of goods

 How are freight rates calculated?